Overview

 Figure 5: Final energy consumption in buildings (with climatic corrections)

-Figure 6: Energy and electricity consumption per dwelling (with climatic corrections)
+Figure 6: Energy and electricity consumption in households per capita (with climatic corrections)

-Figure 7: Energy consumption per dwelling for space heating in households (with climatic corrections)
+Figure 7: Energy consumption per capita for space heating in households (with climatic corrections)

-Figure 8: Energy consumption per dwelling by end-use in households (except space heating)
+Figure 8: Energy consumption per capita by end-use in households (except space heating)

 Table 2: Sample of policies and measures implemented in the building sector